seungchan2/ChanLog/README.md

 print("This is an info message", array) ❌

-array.debug("This is an info message", array) // debug ⭕
+array.debug("This is an info message") // debug ⭕
-array.debug("This is an info message") // simple debug ⭕
+array.minDebug("This is an info message") // simple debug ⭕

-array.info("This is an info message", "Additional info") // info ⭕ array.info("This is an info message") // simple info ⭕
+array.info("This is an info message") // info ⭕
+array.minInfo("This is an info message") // simple info ⭕

-array.error("This is an error message", "Additional info") // error ⭕ array.error("This is an error message") // simple error ⭕
+array.error("This is an error message") // error ⭕
+array.minError("This is an error message") // simple error ⭕

-array.custom(category: "CustomCategory", "This is a custom message", "Additional info") // custom ⭕ array.custom(category: "CustomCategory", "This is a custom message") // simple custom ⭕
+array.custom(category: "CustomCategory", "This is a custom message") // custom ⭕ array.minCustom(category: "CustomCategory", "This is a custom message") // simple custom ⭕

 // expected array value
 // currentTime, message, value, fileName, function, lines